git-town/git-town/website/src/preferences/contribution-regex.md

 Defining the contribution regex in the [config file](../configuration-file.md) is only a good idea if there the matching branches are considered contribution for all team members.
-An example of that are branches created by an external service like Renovate or Dependabot.
+An example are branches created by an external service like Renovate or Dependabot.

 ```toml
 [branches]